yogicat/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge.

+For the next 100 days I will code and design something new everyday.
+The project goal is not only to become familiar with html/css/js but also to maintain my design abilities.

 ## Contents
 * [Rules](rules.md)
 * [Log - click here to see my progress](log.md)
 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+---

 ## If you've decided to join:
 0. Check out [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.
 Connect with others on the platform of your choice from this list: www.100DaysOfCode.com/connect